Skip to main content

 view of rooftop bar

-Situated on top of Surfside at the Lake, the Rooftop Cabana Bar is arguably a hidden gem in Lake George Village.
-Come try one of their Island Oasis Frozen Drinks (daiquiris, pina coladas, margaritas, and more) and pair your cool cocktail with one of their scrumptious burgers or deli sandwiches.
-Bonus: The retractable roof allows for sipping drinks in the shade.
+Situated on top of Surfside on the Lake, the Rooftop Cabana Bar is arguably a hidden gem in Lake George Village.
+Come and try one of their drink specials like Perch Island Punch or Paradise Blue

 Indulge in a Dressed-Up Waffle Cone With Your Favorite Ice Cream Flavor at Nina's Sweet Shoppe